maxzintel/cloud-sec-principles/README.md

 * Good starting point: https://github.com/ahmetb/kubernetes-network-policy-recipes

 ### *Pod Security Policies*
 These allow for controlling security sensitive aspects of pod specification.
 Most/All of our pods do not need privileged or host access.
 One strategy is setting up two security policies.
 One `default` that is not privileged, and one `privileged` that is... privileged.
-The document this information is from (`freach`) specifies two different sets of policies depending on whether AppArmor is supported in our clusters or not. **The YAML for these policies is present on the github repo.**
+The repository `freach/kubernetes-security-best-practice` specifies two different sets of policies depending on whether AppArmor is supported in our clusters or not. **The YAML for these policies is present on the github repo.**
 * These policies are evaluated based on access to the policy.
 When multiple policies are available, the policy controller selects them in the following order:
   * 1. Policies that validate the pod without altering it.
   * 2. If it is a pod creation request, the first valid policy, alphabetically, is used.